Maximilien Luce

 French Pointillist Painter, Lithographer and Draftsman

-His Style Was Influenced by the following Painters and Art Movements -Impressionism, Monet, Paul Signac, Georges Seurat, and Manet
+His Style Was Influenced by the following Painters and Art Movements -Impressionism, Monet, Paul Signac, Georges Seurat

 Education: Ecole des Arts décoratifs, Paris, France and later at the Académie Suisse